 - To Freeze.
 Freeze leftovers in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.

 Meal Prep Tip

 Up to 1 day in advance, cook and shred the chicken and cook the rice.
-Refrigerate both in separate airtight storage containers until you’re ready to finish the recipe.
+Refrigerate both in separate airtight storage container or plastic-wrapped bowl until you’re ready to finish the recipe.

 You can also fully assemble the unbaked casserole up to 1 day in advance.
 Cover tightly and refrigerate until you’re ready to bake.

 Turn a Sunday chicken and rice casserole into leftovers for the entire week!
 Give leftovers new life by stuffing the filling into bell peppers.
 Follow the instructions for prepping the peppers in my Stuffed Peppers recipe, bake the peppers without any filling at 375 degrees F for 25 to 30 minutes, then stuff each pepper with warmed-up leftovers.